 Coaching Log Sample

-What happens to the information I submit in a coaching log?
+What happens to the information on the coaching log?

-In keeping with the ICF Code of Ethics, you must obtain consent from your clients to release their names to ICF and for the ICF to contact them in the event it becomes necessary.
-Should the ICF deem it necessary to contact clients in order to confirm they were coaching client of the applicant, the ICF does not discuss the specific topics of the coaching.
+In keeping with the ICF and EMCC Codes of Ethics, you must obtain consent from your clients to release their names to ICF or EMCC and for EMCC or ICF to contact them in the event it becomes necessary.
+Should it be necessary to contact clients in order to confirm they were coaching client of the applicant, ICF or EMCC will not discuss the specific topics of the coaching.